otterscan/otterscan/docs/custom-jsonrpc.md

 But if there are more than `pageSize` results, they are capped by the last found block.
 For example, let's say you are searching for Uniswap Router address and it already found 24 matches; it then looks at the next block containing this addresses occurrences and there are 5 matches inside the block.
 They are all returned, so it returns 30 transaction results.
 The caller code should be aware of this.

-Example: get the first 5 transactions that touch Uniswap V1 router (including the contract creation).
+Example: get the first 5 transactions that touched Uniswap V1 router (including the contract creation).

 Request: